OpenEvalProject/evals/manuscripts/elife-53985/v2/manuscript.md

 We modelled each PB glomerulus, as being innervated by one neuron of each class (E-PG, P-EG, P-EN) even though in reality there are several instances of each one.
 This was done in order to simplify the computational demands of the simulations.

 The locust inhibition pattern has been modelled as the summation of two Gaussian functions that approximate the synaptic density across the PB glomeruli, as derived from estimates of dendritic density along the PB in dye-filled Delta7 neurons.
 The standard deviation (σ) of the Gaussian functions was set to the value 0.8 as the nearest approximation to the visually determined synaptic domain width.
+To calculate the synaptic strength of each synapse we used the expression

+$$
+w⁢(i)=W⁢\frac{1}{\sigma⁢\sqrt{2⁢\pi}}⁢e^{-\frac{1}{2}⁢(\frac{\frac{i-1}{n}⁢2⁢\pi-\mu}{\sigma})^{2}}
+$$

-To calculate the synaptic strength of each synapse we used the expression(5)w⁢(i)=W⁢1σ⁢2⁢π⁢e-12⁢(i-1n⁢2⁢π-μσ)2where W is a scaling factor specifying the maximum synaptic strength across the PB, i is the glomerulus number as shown in Figure 15, n is the number of glomeruli in each hemisphere, μ=π, and σ is the standard deviation parameter specifying the width of the Gaussian function used. σ is the parameter estimated by visual inspection of light microscopy data.
+where W is a scaling factor specifying the maximum synaptic strength across the PB, i is the glomerulus number as shown in Figure 15, n is the number of glomeruli in each hemisphere, $\mu=\pi$, and σ is the standard deviation parameter specifying the width of the Gaussian function used. σ is the parameter estimated by visual inspection of light microscopy data.
 W is the parameter selected by the optimisation process.

 ![Figure 15.](https://cdn.elifesciences.org/articles/53985/elife-53985-fig15-v2.jpg)